dirarmdn/100-days-of-code/log.md

 - Concurrency Programming
 - Synchronous & Asynchronous

 **Thoughts:** I love learning about concurrency and asynchronous (though it giving me headache), it was interesting.
-Might dig it deeper later.. also my course deadline is getting close T_T I have no choice but to rush out..
+Might dig it deeper later..

 **Link(s) to work / My source of study**
 1. https://www.dicoding.com/academies/256 [JS Basic in Indonesian]